delta-io/delta-sharing/PROTOCOL.md

 "long" | Represents a Long type.
 "string" | Represents a String type.
 "date" | Represents a Date type in "yyyy-mm-dd" format.
+"float" | Represents a Float type.
+"double" | Represents a Double type.
+"timestamp" | Represents a timestamp in [Timestamp Format](#timestamp-format).

 Examples